Eutectic system

 A phase diagram for a fictitious binary chemical mixture (with the two components denoted by A and B) used to depict the eutectic composition, temperature, and point.
 (L denotes the liquid state.)

 A eutectic system or eutectic mixture (/juːˈtɛktɪk/ yoo-TEK-tik) is a type of a homogeneous mixture that has a melting point lower than those of the constituents.
 The lowest possible melting point over all of the mixing ratios of the constituents is called the eutectic temperature.
 On a phase diagram, the eutectic temperature is seen as the eutectic point (see plot).

 Non-eutectic mixture ratios have different melting temperatures for their different constituents, since one component's lattice will melt at a lower temperature than the other's.
 Conversely, as a non-eutectic mixture cools down, each of its components solidifies into a lattice at a different temperature, until the entire mass is solid.
 A non-eutectic mixture thus does not have a single melting/freezing point temperature at which it changes phase, but rather a temperature at which it changes between liquid and slush (known as the liquidus) and a lower temperature at which it changes between slush and solid (the solidus).

 In the real world, eutectic properties can be used to advantage in such processes as eutectic bonding, where silicon chips are bonded to gold-plated substrates with ultrasound, and eutectic alloys prove valuable in such diverse applications as soldering, brazing, metal casting, electrical protection, fire sprinkler systems, and nontoxic mercury substitutes.

-The term eutectic was coined in 1884 by British physicist and chemist Frederick Guthrie (1833–1886).
+The term eutectic was coined in 1884 by the British physicist and chemist Frederick Guthrie (1833–1886).
 The word originates from Greek εὐ- (eû) 'well' and τῆξῐς (têxis) 'melting'.
-Before his studies, chemists assumed "that the alloy of minimum fusing point must have its constituents in some simple atomic proportions", but he showed that is not always true.
+Before his studies, chemists assumed "that the alloy of minimum fusing point must have its constituents in some simple atomic proportions", but he showed that that is not always true.